remap/ndn-pi/examples/led_control/README.md

 <Insert wiring diagram?>

 ### Network Setup
-See the README.md in (ndn-pi path?) for NDN setup steps.
+See the top-level README.md in ndn-pi for NDN network setup steps.

 Running the Example
 -------------------
 The nodes can be started in any order.
-When each
-The controller node should be started first, using:

-        python -m ndn_pi.iot_controller &

-Then the led nodes can be run using:

-        sudo -E ./led_node.py &

-and
-	    sudo -E ./led_multi_node.py &

-Finally, we can run the viewer node using:

-        ./viewer_node.py

-Only the viewer node is user-interactive.
-It presents a list of nodes on the network offering the 'led' capability, which can be refreshed by pressing Enter.
-The light on the LED nodes can be turned on and off using the menu.
+Each node other than the controller will need to be paired, using the 'P' option in the controller menu.
+You can also use the 'D' option to see a listing of all commands available to the network.